realumhelp/Creality-K1-and-K1-Max_wiki/Installation-Helper-Script.md

   - `Remove Fluidd` -> To remove Fluidd
   - `Remove Mainsail` -> To remove Mainsail
   - `Remove Moonraker Timelapse` -> To remove Timelapse
+  - `Remove Entware` -> To remove Entware and all installed packages
   - `Remove Moonraker and Nginx` -> To remove Moonraker and Nginx
   - `Remove Mobileraker Companion` -> To remove Mobileraker Companion
   - `Remove Klipper Adaptive Meshing & Purging` -> To remove KAMP